ishita-sadhukhan/Telecom-Customer-Churn/README.md

 ## Models
-**1. Baseline model** : A Logistic Regression model using Logistic Regession on 4 samples
+**1. Baseline model** : A Logistic Regression model is trained on  on 4 training samples and their recall values are noted:

 Sample | Recall
 ------------ | -------------
-Original Sample | 0.56
+**Original Sample** | **0.56**
-Resample using Upsampling minority class | 0.80 Resample using SMOTE | 0.83
+Resample using Upsampling minority class | 0.80 **Resample using SMOTE** | **0.83**
 Resample using Downsampling majority class | 0.80

-So without any model, the **baseline model has a recall = 0.56**.
-Using resampling technique using SMOTE, 3 models (Logistic Regression,Random Forest Classifier, Gradient Boosting Classifier are fit to improve the recall and also optimizing the Area under the Curve ( AUC)
+So without doing any treatment on the data, the **baseline model has a recall = 0.56**.

+And SMOTE sample returns highest recall value.
+Based on this exercise, using resampling technique using SMOTE, 3 models (Logistic Regression,Random Forest Classifier, Gradient Boosting Classifier are fit to improve the recall and also optimizing the Area under the Curve ( AUC)

 **2. Final Model** : **Gradient Boosting is choosen as the final model, based on Recall score and AUC**